 A more modern knife, the Benchmade Griptilian has quickly built a name for itself with its simple design and rugged practicality.
 It is useful for a myriad of tasks, with the ability to handle virtually any task you throw at it.
 Simple, strong, and useful.
 You can buy one on Amazon, or of course read our full review before you make a decision.

 Without a doubt one of the most iconic pocket knives of all time, the Buck 110 is a classic knife that still performs exceptionally well to this day.
 It’s legendary performance and timeless style make it without a doubt one of the top choices you should consider.
 It is especially popular with hunters and outdoorsman, and usually features a wooden styled handle.
 You can buy one on Amazon, or read our full review here.

-If you are looking for a more radical, unconventionally styled pocket knife, you should look into the Spyderco Tenacious.
-This odd looking knife features a unique hole in the top of blade, making it easy to open the knife quickly and without hassle.
+If you are looking for a more radical, unconventionally styled pocket knife, you should look into the Spyderco Endura4.
+This odd looking knife features a thumb hole at the base of blade, making it easy to open the knife quickly and without hassle.
 This unique knife can also be purchased on Amazon, and you can read our full review of it here.

 Below is a video summary of this article: